Kayn-Pleiades/password-generator/README.md

 My first goal: When the button is clicked, a prompt appears that prints to the box.
 Then in next steps, I'll expand on this.

+### Commit 4: Password Length
+Next goal: Prompt asks for pasword length.
+If they provide a number that is not in the range, it will tell them and ask again.
+If number is in the range, it moves on.

 ## credits